 Book a Call

-For some people, working with a sobriety and trauma coach can drastically increase their chances of success and improving their lifestyle.
+For some people, working with a sobriety coach can drastically increase their chances of maintaining sobriety while improving their overall lifestyle.
 But not everyone should invest in a coach.
 Some people may be resistant to the idea of receiving outside help while others simply don’t have a current need.
-Before making that leap and investing time, money, and effort in working with a coach, consider the following:
+Before making that leap and investing time, money, and effort in working with a coach, you should be able to agree to the following:

-- You are ready to identify and work on your core trauma.
+You are ready to identify and work on your shame and/or trauma.

 I know what it feels like to be lost in the midst of alcohol addiction.
-In fact, a combination of confusion about midlife changes, poor decision making, and alcohol abuse turned my life upside down.
-On top of that, the suicide of my 23-year-old son only made everything worse.
-His death resulted in more pain than anyone should ever have to endure.
+In fact, a combination of midlife changes, poor decision making, and alcohol abuse turned my world upside down.
+On top of that, the suicide of my 23-year-old son resulted in more pain than anyone should ever have to endure.

 His death also resulted in a not so immediate but massive shift in the way I dealt with my life.
 I woke up one morning, hungover but certain about one thing.
 I had to make a change.